terra-money/terra.py/README.md

 <br/>

 # Getting Started
-A walk-through of the steps to get started with the Terra SDK alongside with a few use case examples are provided below.
+A walk-through of the steps to get started with the Terra SDK alongside a few use case examples are provided below.
 Alternatively, a tutorial video is also available <a href="https://www.youtube.com/watch?v=GfasBlJHKIg">here</a> as reference.

 ## Requirements
 Terra SDK requires <a href="https://www.python.org/downloads/">Python v3.7+</a>.